How Social Media is Linked with Depression

 Introduction:

-High use of social media is linked to depression and other mental disorders such as anxiety, and lack of focus and can also impact physical well-being.
-The research tends to study the relationship between social media usage with depression.
+High use of social media is linked to depression and other mental disorders, such as anxiety and lack of focus, and can also impact physical well-being.
+The research tends to study the relationship between social media usage and depression.
 Depression is a feeling of sadness and loneliness.
 It affects the way we think and act.
-Depression is common among people who spent huge time on social media.
-Depression is caused due to the need for approval, comparison, jealousy, and other factors that result when individuals use social media to interact, connect, and peep into the lives of other people on social media.
+Depression is common among people who spend a lot of time on social media.
+Depression is caused by the need for approval, comparison, jealousy, and other factors that result when individuals use social media to interact, connect, and peep into the lives of other people on social media.

 The use of the internet and social media has increased with the passage of time.
-There is a rising number of children and teenagers who use social media for various purposes such as posting pictures, statues or for even comparing themselves with others.
-The increase in the usage of social media has confronted various challenges for users.
-It has been estimated that about ninety-three percent of teenage individuals between the ages of twelve to seventeen are using social media.
+A rising number of children and teenagers use social media for various purposes, such as posting pictures and statues or even comparing themselves with others.
+The increase in social media usage has confronted various challenges for users.
+It has been estimated that about ninety-three percent of teenagers between the ages of twelve and seventeen use social media.
 This is a huge number.
-This particular category constitutes the highest number of individuals that use social media on a daily basis.
+This particular category constitutes the highest number of individuals who use social media on a daily basis.
 On average, about seven hours are spent on social websites.
 Research studies suggest that about seventy-three percent of individuals living in America are exposed to at least one SMS in a day.
 About seventy-eight percent of adolescents have mobile phones.
 More than half of them own smartphones (Prinstein1, 2015).
-The main reason why people are using social media is the fear that they would miss out on something that might be entertaining and rewarding for others.
-People with this fear spent more time on social media.
-Such people develop a curiosity about what there on social media.
+People use social media mainly because they fear missing out on something that might be entertaining and rewarding for others.
+People with this fear spend more time on social media.
+Such people develop a curiosity about what they see on social media.
 They keep themselves updated about the latest newsfeed and finally waste much of their precious time on social media (Zachary G. Baker, 2016).

 Anxiety and depression are among the worst outcomes of social media usage.
 Although social media websites are created to connect people and form a global village, the worst outcomes could occur due to overexposure.
-Extroverts who enjoy people around themselves and what to increase their social circle append more time on social media.
+Extroverts who enjoy people around themselves and want to increase their social circle spend more time on social media.
 They want to be connected with people, and they need to interact with more people than others.
-Such people develop a greater need of being approved by society.
+Such people develop a greater need to be approved by society.
 They want people to accept them.
 However, if such approval is not received, these people suffer from anxiety and depression (Steers et al., 2016).

-People of all gender are likely to suffer from both active and passive social media use.
+People of all genders will likely suffer from active and passive social media use.
 Active use refers to using social media to interact and connect with others.
-Passive use refers to the use in which social media users peep into the life of others using social media platforms.
+Passive use refers to the use in which social media users peep into the lives of others using social media platforms.
 Both active and passive users are likely to experience depression, a sense of loneliness, and anxiety.
 Depression causes a loss of interest, focus, and sadness and alters the way people think and act (Eggermont, Frison, & Steven, 2016).

 To find the relationship between social media usage and depression among people of different ages.

 The research will find how depression is linked to people who use social media.
-The findings will make a valuable contribution by suggesting which particular age group suffers the most from social media exposure and how such exposures can be reduced.
-Correlation and regression will see the relation and strength of the relationship between the independent variable (social media usage) and the dependent variable (depression).
+The findings will make a valuable contribution by suggesting which particular age group suffers the most from social media exposure and how such exposure can be reduced.
+Correlation and regression will show the relationship and strength between the independent variable (social media usage) and the dependent variable (depression).

 Hypothesis: